dkandalov/dkandalov.github.io/micro-blog.md

 So you can do `foo.update().printed()` without extracting a variable and using a separate line for println().

 #### 2023/09/17
 Rick Beato has a great [YouTube channel](https://www.youtube.com/@RickBeato).
-In particular, "What Makes This Song Great?" videos, e.g. [Metallica - “Master of Puppets” Breakdown](https://www.youtube.com/watch?v=5EOHKfoDyrI).
+In particular, "What Makes This Song Great?" videos, e.g. [Metallica - "Master of Puppets" Breakdown](https://www.youtube.com/watch?v=5EOHKfoDyrI).
 I'm wondering if there is something similar for #software analysing/appreciating/criticising well-known projects.
 Should John Carmack or Dave Farley do it? 😅

 #### 2023/09/16
 Does the "Small advice" in [this talk](https://www.youtube.com/watch?v=eRWoTgYbUqM&t=1498s) mean that explicitly specifying return type for public functions will noticeably improve compiler/IDE speed?
 If yes, it sounds like an inspection 🤔 #Kotlin #IntelliJ